jesseabass2/Simple-Plan/design-document.md

 * Allowing the user to share their budget interactively with another user.
 * Allowing the user to modify previously completed expense reports
-* This simplet application doesn't allow for the conversion of currency, strictly USD.
+* This simple application doesn't allow for the conversion of currency, strictly USD.

 # 5. Proposed Architecture Overview